in

 • Studies have also shown that prolonged fasting may cause the omental fat to become resistant to intermittent fasting [Ref].

-The effect of Liposuction on Visceral Fat:
+The Effect of Liposuction on Visceral Fat:

-• Thus, people might look smarter when the subcutaneous fat is removed, their internal fat or omental fat increases.
+• Thus, people might look smarter when the subcutaneous fat is removed, and their internal fat or omental fat increases.
 This puts them at risk of developing heart diseases, strokes, hypertension, and other atherosclerotic conditions.

 Lifestyle:

-One study suggests that greater psychological susceptibility to stress and cortisol reactivity is linked to central fat distribution.
 The study shows that this might be especially true for obese women who haven’t been exposed to a lot of stress.

 Results suggested that stress-induced cortisol release plays a role in central fat storage and shows a relationship between psychological stress and increased risk of disease.
 [Ref]